EIFY/fairseq/README.md

 alibi        2.93 69.2 85.1 80.9 92   91.5 63.9 93.1  0.033
 zero-clap    2.83 70.5 84.9 75.5 90.6 91.1 54.9 89.7  0.041
 ```
-\**Baseline with sinusoidal positional encoding failed to converge.*
+\**Baseline but with sinusoidal positional encoding instead of learned positional encoding failed to converge.*

 ### `roberta.large`
 ```